Do You Need to Count Calories on Keto?

 So, even though a food may be high in fat, it may be that your body is able to burn those calories faster than it could burn the calories of other foods, due to differences in metabolism and hormones.
 What you eat, and how you burn calories can have a huge effect on weight loss.

 Studies show that most people who use the ketogenic diet tend to lose much more weight than those who are using other diet programs, including low-fat diets, and they keep the weight off longer.
 Another great thing about this type of diet is that you won’t go hungry.

-You can enjoy a wide range of foods that are high in fat, and that give you plenty of energy to burn off that fat so your body doesn’t store it.
+You can enjoy a wide range of foods that are high in fat, and that gives you plenty of energy to burn off that fat so your body doesn’t store it.